Form of Employment: Full-time employment

 DRI is operating in Sri Lanka since 2016 and has implemented various democratic strengthening projects with the support of the German Federal Foreign Office, the European Union, the Swiss Federal Department of Foreign Affairs, and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 DRI is working on the thematic areas of human rights, elections, and democratic discourse with a focus on strengthening civil society in their work towards democratic reforms.

 DRI is currently recruiting a full-time Finance and Administration Coordinator for its Country Office in Colombo, Sri Lanka.
-Under the overall supervision of the Head of Programmes and his assigned representative, the Finance and Administration Coordinator will ensure that the country office and management of project funds, meet all donor requirements, Sri Lankan legal requirements, German bookkeeping requirements as well as DRI internal policies and procedures, including procurement, recruitment and human resources, reporting, and legal matters.
-The Finance and Administration Coordinator will be responsible to line-manage a small finance and administration team of two staff.
+Under the overall supervision of the Programme Director and their assigned representative, the Finance and Administration Coordinator will ensure that the country office and management of project funds meet all donor requirements, Sri Lankan legal requirements, German bookkeeping requirements as well as DRI internal policies and procedures, including procurement, recruitment and human resources, reporting, and legal matters.
+The Finance and Administration Coordinator will be responsible for line managing a small finance and administration team of two staff.

 Your duties and responsibilities: